 If your child regularly complains of foot, heel, or ankle pain, pediatric podiatry can determine the underlying cause and provide effective relief.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, offer pediatric podiatry services to children and teens, including treatment of plantar warts, flat feet, and ingrown toenails.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, offer pediatric podiatry services to children and teens, including treatment of plantar warts, flat feet, and ingrown toenails.
 To schedule an appointment at the Prescott, Arizona, practice, call to speak with a member of the support staff or book online today.

 Pediatric podiatry is a branch of medicine that diagnoses, treats, and prevents foot-related health problems in children and teens.